 But a great way to kill a scorpion is simply by picking it up with something sticky.
 Arizona Realtor Cristal Karler has an instructional YouTube video on how to remove a scorpion using duct tape.
 She picks it up with a piece of duct tape, folds it, and seals it in with another piece of tape.
 Once it is trapped, she simply discards it in the trash.

 Now, if picking up the scorpion with duct tape is a little too close for comfort, then you can also use a lint brush with a long handle squash it and remove it from your floor, then discard the roller.

 To get rid of them yourself, Boyle suggests getting a black light (which can be found at your local hardware store) and a pair of tweezers.
 Then go out at night to look for them.
 “Because their bodies are so luminescent, you can easily spot them with a black light,” he said.
 “And you can catch them to kill or release out into the wild.”

-You can also try killing them on your own with pesticide, but to be effective, remember that placing a barrier of pesticide along your walls or outside is not going have much of an impact.
-You must first educate yourself on these little creatures, then identify places in your home or on your property where they could vertically hang out before you spray with pesticide.
+You can also try killing them on your own with pesticide, but to be effective, remember that placing a barrier of pesticide along your walls or outside is not going to have much of an impact.
+You must first educate yourself on these little creatures, then identify places in your home or on your property where they could vertically hang out before you spray them with pesticide.

 Sprays containing the chemical cyfluthrin are used to control scorpions in both DIY products and commercial applications used by pest control services.
-Cyfluthrin will also kill mosquitoes, wasps, hornets, yellow jackets, earwigs, termites, gnats and other insects.
+Cyfluthrin will also kill mosquitoes, wasps, hornets, yellow jackets, earwigs, termites, gnats, and other insects.
 It is less toxic to humans than to the bugs, but it’s still potent, so follow all directions.